 Culinaria Spain: A Celebration of Food and Tradition, edited by Marion Trutter, highlights the varied regional cuisine of Spain in 380 pages and over 1,000 photos.
 In addition to the traditional recipes, this book provides a closer look into the culture and history that has helped to shape the fascinating country.
-The most recent edition was released on August 15, 2015.
-Check out my other Culinaria reviews: Culinaria Greece and Culinaria Hungary.
+Following the review, I will be sharing a recipe for Sorbete de la Rioja (Rioja Wine Sorbet).
+The most recent edition of Culinaria Spain was released on August 15, 2015.

 Marion Trutter is a freelance journalist, author, and editor.
 She studied communication, Spanish literature, and American Studies in Munich, Germany.